 We at The Mod specialize in helping clients struggling with trust, communication, and intimacy, as well as clients struggling with porn addiction, sex addiction, and betrayal trauma.

-If you’re a couple struggling with SSA (Sexual Stimulation Addiction -masturbation, ponography, and/or sex addiction) or Betrayal Trauma, we have our Become a Warrior & Become a Knight program that have tremendous success!
-We offer the program in traditional video coaching and in email coaching.
+If you’re a couple struggling with SSA (Sexual Stimulation Addiction -masturbation, ponography, and/or sex addiction) or Betrayal Trauma, we have our Knights & Warriors 6 month program for married couples looking to work their individual recovery while working marital recovery in tandem.

-Feel free to schedule a free Recovery Breakthrough session with us to familiarize yourself with our programs, and to get to know us better and see if we are the right fit for you!
+Feel free to schedule a complimentary Path to Recovery session with us to familiarize yourself with our programs, and to get to know us better and see if we are the right fit for you!